GLOBAL MARKETS-Japanese stocks lead shares worldwide, IBM weighs on Dow

 By Sam Forgione

-NEW YORK, Oct 20 Equity markets rose worldwide on Monday, lifted by gains in Japanese shares, while disappointing quarterly results from IBM weighed on the Dow and helped buoy safe-haven U.S. Treasuries prices.
+NEW YORK, Oct 20 Equity markets worldwide edged higher on Monday, lifted by gains in Japanese shares, while mixed performance in U.S. stocks after IBM's quarterly results disappointed helped keep safe-haven U.S. Treasuries prices steady.

-European stocks closed lower, however, after a profit warning from German business software maker SAP hit technology shares, while the IBM results dragged the Dow lower.
+IBM's weakness also helped spur speculation the Federal Reserve may be reluctant to end its massive bond-buying stimulus program this month.
+The S&P 500 and Nasdaq posted modest gains, however.

-IBM shares were last down about 7 percent at $169.24.
-The decline helped support Treasuries prices, and while it weighed on the Dow, the S&P 500 and Nasdaq advanced.
+IBM shares were last down about 7.1 percent at $169.187.
+The decline helped support Treasuries prices, which had also risen earlier on views the Fed could delay possible plans to raise interest rates in 2015.

-"IBM is in a transition and will need to continue to be in transition to catch up," said Art Hogan, chief market strategist at Wunderlich Securities in New York.
-"We can look at earnings misses as they should be viewed, which is company-specific," he added.

-U.S.corporate earnings season will ramp up this week, with nearly 130 S&P 500 companies scheduled to report.
-Apple Inc , which was up 1.7 percent at $99.34, is scheduled to report after the close Monday.
+"On a number like that, with the forecast they gave you would expect the broader market would come under more pressure, and maybe it will," said Ken Polcari, Director of the NYSE floor division at O'Neil Securities in New York, on the IBM results.

 "This sends a really strong psychological message that the smartest money in Japan, at the pension fund, is willing to take a much more aggressive bet that Japanese equities are moving higher in the future," said Chris Konstantinos, head of international portfolio management at RiverFront Investment Group in Richmond, Virginia.

 Benchmark 10-year U.S. Treasury notes were last up 2/32 in price to yield 2.19 percent.
-The U.S. dollar index , which tracks the greenback versus a basket of six currencies, fell 0.16 percent to 84.978.
+The U.S. dollar index , which tracks the greenback versus a basket of six currencies, rose 0.04 percent to 85.142.

-Brent crude resumed its decline on nagging concerns about abundant supply and sluggish demand, and was last down $0.29, or 0.34 percent, at $85.87 a barrel.
-U.S. crude was last up $0.26, or 0.31 percent, at $83.01.
-(Additional reporting by Atul Prakash in London, Alistair Smout in Edinburgh, and Chuck Mikolajczak and Richard Leong in New York; Editing by Meredith Mazzilli and James Dalgleish)
+(Additional reporting by Atul Prakash in London, Alistair Smout in Edinburgh, and Chuck Mikolajczak and Richard Leong in New York; Editing by Meredith Mazzilli)

 BEIJING, March 14 China's January-February refinery production rose 4.3 percent over a year earlier to 90.76 million tonnes, the National Statistical Bureau said on Tuesday.